Time Piece #14329

 Situated not far off the road, it was very quiet here amongst the farm buildings but for the occasional car going by.
 You won’t see anyone here on foot unless it’s another curiosity seeker or photographer, and I’m sure none of them show up very often.
 It’s a little odd to be in an abandoned place that is still kept alive and held suspended.
 The few remaining farms along the long empty highway are kept the way they were, but never changing much.
 Clearly, this abandoned farm was stuck in time, and time had been stopped nearly cold.

-The best time to shoot a horizontal picture is just after you shoot a vertical.
+Not too surprisingly, the best time to shoot a horizontal picture is just after you shoot a vertical.
 There’s another view of this barn landscape called The Waiting Season #14328.

 Up Next: Bend at Blue River #14233